heitorPB/heitorPB.github.io/_posts/template.md

   - check for nice title
   - rename file: `_posts/yyyy-mm-dd-title.md` or
     `_posts/yyyy-mm-dd-title/date-title.md`
+  - add the first image to the "image" YAML tag
   - check categories and tags and language and YAML shit
   - if new tag: add it to the template also!